 When will I know who my academic advisor is?

 We will assign advisors throughout the summer months.
 From time to time, check under "My Profile" in your NazNet account.
 Sometime before you arrive in August, your advisor's name will appear there.
 Faculty advisors are not here during the summer.
-If you have any questions about courses, schedules, transfer credit, or any other academic issues, the advisors in the Academic Advisement Center a are available and are happy to talk with you through the summer months.
+If you have any questions about courses, schedules, transfer credit, or any other academic issues, the advisors in the Academic Advisement Center are available and are happy to talk with you through the summer months.

 When will I meet with an advisor?